-The processor incorporates an on-die PNP transistor whose base emitter junction is used as a thermal "diode," with its collector shorted to Ground.
+The processor incorporates an on-die PNP transistor whose base emitter junction is used as a thermal "diode", with its collector shorted to Ground.
 The thermal diode can be read by an off-die analog/digital converter (a thermal sensor) located on the motherboard or a stand-alone measurement kit.
 The thermal diode may be used to monitor the die temperature of the processor for thermal management or instrumentation purposes but is not a reliable indication that the maximum operating temperature of the processor has been reached.
-When using the thermal diode, a temperature offset value must be read from a processor Model Specific Register (MSR) and applied.
+When using the thermal diode, a temperature offset value must be read from a processor model specific register (MSR) and applied.
 See Section 5.1.1 for more details.
 Please see Section 5.2 for thermal diode usage recommendation when the PROCHOT# signal is not asserted.

-The reading of the external thermal sensor (on the motherboard) connected to the processor thermal diode signals will not necessarily reflect the temperature of the hottest location on the die.
-This is due to inaccuracies in the external thermal sensor, on-die temperature gradients between the location of the thermal diode and the hottest location on the die, and time based variations in the die temperature measurement.
-Time based variations can occur when the sampling rate of the thermal diode (by the thermal sensor) is slower than the rate at which the T_1 temperature can change.
+The reading of the external thermal sensor (on the motherboard) connected to the processor thermal diode signals do not reflect the temperature of the hottest location on the die.
+This is due to inaccuracies in the external thermal sensor, on-die temperature gradients between the location of the thermal diode and the hottest location on the die, and time-based variations in the die temperature measurement.
+Time-based variations can occur when the sampling rate of the thermal diode (by the thermal sensor) is slower than the rate at which the T_J temperature can change.

-Offset between the thermal diode based temperature reading and the Intel Thermal Monitor reading may be characterized using the Intel Thermal Monitor's Automatic mode activation of the thermal control circuit.
+Offset between the thermal diode-based temperature reading and the Intel Thermal Monitor reading may be characterized using the Intel Thermal Monitor's Automatic mode activation of the thermal control circuit.
 This temperature offset must be taken into account when using the processor thermal diode to implement power management events.
-This offset is different than the diode Toffset value programmed into the Celeron M processor MSR.
+This offset is different from the diode Toffset value programmed into the processor MSR.

-Table 19 to Table 22 provides the diode interface and specifications.
-Two different sets of diode parameters are listed in Table 21 and Table 22.
-The Diode model parameters apply to the traditional thermal sensors that use the Diode equation to determine the processor temperature.
+Table 17 to Table 20 provides the diode interface and specifications.
+Two different sets of diode parameters are listed in Table 19 and Table 20.
+The diode model parameters apply to the traditional thermal sensors that use the diode equation to determine the processor temperature.
 Transistor model parameters have been added to support thermal sensors that use the transistor equation method.
 The transistor model may provide more accurate temperature measurements when the diode ideality factor is closer to the maximum or minimum limits.
 Please contact your external sensor supplier for their recommendation.
 The thermal diode is separate from the Intel Thermal Monitor's thermal sensor and cannot be used to predict the behavior of the Intel Thermal Monitor.